NeoLorenzo/productivity-pwa/README.md

 - **Cloud-Synced Data**: All session and task data is tied to the user's account and synced with Firestore.
 - **Responsive Mobile & Desktop Layouts**: The UI adapts for a seamless experience on any device size.
 - **Mobile-First Bottom Navigation**: A dedicated navigation bar on mobile provides quick access to all pages.
+- **Consistent Desktop Navigation**: The header on desktop now mirrors the mobile navigation for a unified experience.
 - **Progressive Web App (PWA) Support**: The application can be installed on mobile and desktop devices for an app-like experience.
-- **User-Defined Task Rewards**: Users can create and manage a personal list of tasks, each with a custom point value.
+- **User-Defined Task Rewards**: Users can create and manage a personal list of tasks, each with a custom point value on the "Strategy" page.
 - **Focus Timer with Task Integration**: At the end of a timer session, users can select the tasks they completed to automatically calculate and log their score.
 - **Manual Session Entry**: A "Quick Add" feature allows users to log sessions without using the live timer.
 - **Session Logging & History**: All completed timer sessions are logged, showing work duration, completed tasks, and the score earned for that session.